Saturday, December 30, 2023

 • Angry at threats of world wars

-• Angry at the traffic
+• Angry at the traffic.

 In particular I am shocked and angry at our seeming powerlessness before the shrinking of democracy.
 Our Western governments used to serve the people; this is the core of democratic rule, that the people are always more important than the government and no government person or law is more important or powerful than any citizen.
 Now our governments seem to follow their own ideologies without our agreement and are making us into fearful compliant servants.